ravicho/Vitis-Tutorials/docs/Bloom-Filter/experience-acceleration.md

  </tr>
 </table>

-# 1. Evaluating the Original Application
+# 1. Experiencing Acceleration Peformance vs Software only Version

 In this step, you will build and run this application to create baseline performance data for the original, non-accelerated application.